deusfinance/deus-docs/docs/vaults.md

 #### Insurance fund

-The possibility is still infinitely little for it to happen, as traders as a whole tend to underperform the market rather than outperform.
-It should be mentioned and considered.
+The possibility of a partial loss of fund is tiny, as traders as a whole tend to underperform the market rather than outperform.
+It should still be mentioned and considered.